geoserver/geoserver-history/doc/user/source/google-earth/features/kmlreflector.rst

    * - **Mode**
      - **Description**
-   * - ``superoverlay``
-     - (*default for versions 1.7.1 and later*) Returns KML as a super-overlay.
-A super-overlay is a form of KML in which data is broken up into regions.
-Please see the section on :ref:`ge_feature_kml_super_overlays` for more information.
    * - ``refresh``
-     - (*default for versions prior to 1.7.1*) Returns dynamic KML that can be refreshed/updated by the Google Earth client.
+     - (*default for all versions except 1.7.1 through 1.7.5*) Returns dynamic KML that can be refreshed/updated by the Google Earth client.
 Data is refreshed and new data/imagery is downloaded when zooming/panning stops.
 This mode can return either vector or raster (placemark or overlay) The decision to return either vector or raster data is determined by the value of ``kmscore``.
 Please see the section on :ref:`ge_feature_kml_scoring` for more information.
+   * - ``superoverlay``
+     - (*default for versions 1.7.1 through 1.7.5*) Returns KML as a super-overlay.
+A super-overlay is a form of KML in which data is broken up into regions.
+Please see the section on :ref:`ge_feature_kml_super_overlays` for more information.
    * - ``download``
      - Returns KML which contains the entire data set.
 In the case of a vector layer, this will include a series of KML placemarks.
 With raster layers, this will include a single KML ground overlay.
 This is the only mode that doesn't dynamically request new data from the server, and thus is self-contained KML.